gbleaney/Allocator-Benchmarks/benchmarks/allocators/README.md

 BDE Allocator Benchmarking Tools
 ================================
-These are the programs used to produce the results found in [N4468](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/n4468.pdf), "On Quantifying Allocation Strategies".
-Some of these programs have had bugs fixed since the paper was produced, so may not produce identical results.
+This is a group of programs attempting to reproduce the results found in [N4468](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/n4468.pdf), "On Quantifying Allocation Strategies".

 These programs depend upon:
   * Clang version 3.6 or later, or gcc version 5.1 or later, built with